kartenkarsten/leaflet-layer-overpass/README.md

 In order to contribute to the project you should first clone the repository.
 The javascript source files reside in the `src` folder and are concatenated and minified by gulp.
 If you want to make changes make them in the `src` folder and then build the `dist` file with gulp.
-For that you first need to install gulp if you do not have it instaled yet
+For that you first need to install gulp if you do not have installed it yet
 ```
 $ npm install --global gulp
 ```
-The install all the needed packages for this project:
+Then install all the needed packages for this project:
 ```
 $ npm install
 ```
-And the just run
+And then just run
 ```
 gulp
 ```
-when you added your changes.
+after you made your changes.
 This will combine (and minify) the files and put them into the `dist` folder.

 ## Further Ideas